Sejal125/Sentiment-Analysis-Web-App-using-Flask/README.md

 - Built a Flask backend integrated with real ML models
 - Saved and used models in production with `joblib`
 - Designed a clean, user-friendly interface with basic HTML and CSS

+💡 Note: Some predictions may vary slightly due to model limitations.
+Future improvements may include lemmatization and more context-aware models like BERT.